 War never finishes, [David thought], and never will.
 It simply moves about the world like the ocean current that touches now one country, now another.
 Why?
 Because in the same way that a rash upon the skin is merely a symptom of a fever that rages in the body underneath, war is only the visible shape of all the forces that nature has planted in us.
 To declare peace; to think it is ever possible?
 All that is folly.

-Tides of War was originally published in the UK in April 2011 by Chatto & Windus, and will be published in the US in November 2011 by Henry Holt Publishing.
+Published in 2011, in the UK by Chatto & Windus, and in the US by Henry Holt Publishing.
 My copy was kindly provided by Henry Holt for review.